A who’s who at your local bank

 Mortgage Loan Officer

 If you’re purchasing a home, you’ll likely work with a mortgage loan officer.
-This person will walk you through the home-buying process so you’re aware of what to expect from start to finish.
-If you’re a first-time home buyer, this can be especially helpful.
-They’ll assist you with the loan application process and also make sure you’re choosing the right type of loan and ideal terms of the agreement for your situation.
-From the administrative side of the process, like collecting and verifying financial documents, to big picture discussions, the mortgage loan officer is in your corner during the journey to home ownership.
+This person will walk you through the homebuying process so you’re aware of what to expect from start to finish.
+If you’re a first-time homebuyer, this can be especially helpful.
+They’ll assist you with the loan application process and help you choose the right type of loan and terms for your situation.
+From collecting and verifying financial documents, to big picture discussions, the mortgage loan officer is in your corner during the journey to homeownership.

-Online banking and the U.S. Bank Mobile App are great resources for the easy accessibility and convenience.
+Online banking and the U.S. Bank Mobile App are great resources for easy access and convenience.
 But when it comes to step-by-step guidance and personalized service, be sure to stop by your local bank branch.
-Get specific questions answered by your teller, get to know your personal banker and enjoy all the in-person resources at your fingertips to make the most of your banking experience.
+Get specific questions answered by your teller, get to know your client relationship consultant and explore the many in-person resources available to make the most of your banking experience.

 Need some professional advice on how to pick the right savings or checking account?
-Read more from our bankers about the different financial tools available to you.
+Read more about the different financial tools available to you.

 Related content